 Opioids and benzodiazepines are traditionally misused and, even though mostly controlled through regulation, are still diverted and associated with risky behaviours and higher overdose risk.
 The emergence of potent new, ‘designer’ benzodiazepines or new, synthetic opioids on the drug market is a reason for continued concern,.
 These medicines were excluded from this review as these categories require additional insight that is beyond the scope of this work.
 Image and performance-enhancing drugs were excluded from consideration in this review because their typical pattern of use is quite different from a typical recreational value (e.g. aesthetic use, competitive bodybuilding),.
 Similarly, cognitive enhancers were not considered in this review because their primary use is to maintain wakefulness, improve recall and enhance executive functions,.

-‘Abuse’ was specifically defined as the intentional, non-therapeutic use by a patient or consumer of a product, OTC or prescription, for a perceived reward or desired non-therapeutic effect including, but not limited to, getting high (euphoria).
+‘Abuse’ was specifically defined as the intentional, non-therapeutic use by a patient or consumer of a product, OTC or prescription medicine, for a perceived reward or desired non-therapeutic effect including, but not limited to, getting ‘high’ (euphoria).

-‘Misuse’ was defined as the intentional use for a therapeutic purpose by a patient or consumer of a product, OTC or prescription, other than as prescribed or not in accordance with the authorised product information.
+‘Misuse’ was defined as the intentional use, by a patient or consumer of a product, OTC or prescription medicine, for a therapeutic purpose other than as prescribed or not in accordance with the authorised product information.
 ‘Drug misuse’ is used to distinguish improper or unhealthy use from the use of medicine as prescribed or alcohol in moderation.
 These include the use of drugs to produce pleasure, alleviate stress, and/or alter or avoid reality.

 ‘Addiction’ refers to a chronic, relapsing disorder characterised by compulsive drug seeking, continued use despite harmful consequences, and long-lasting changes in the brain.